Salinan language

-Salinan was the indigenous language of the Salinan people of the central coast of California.
+Salinan is the historical Indigenous language of the Salinan people of the central coast of California.
 It has been extinct since the death of the last speaker in 1958.

 The language is attested to some extent in colonial sources such as Sitjar (1860), but the principal published documentation is Mason (1918).
 The main modern grammatical study, based on Mason's data and on the field notes of John Peabody Harrington and William H. Jacobsen, is Turner (1987), which also contains a complete bibliography of the primary sources and discussion of their orthography.

 Two dialects are recognized, Antoniaño and Migueleño, associated with the missions of San Antonio and San Miguel, respectively.
 Antoniaño is "sometimes also termed Sextapay, associated with the area of the Franciscan Mission of San Antonio de Padua in Monterey County."
 There may have been a third, Playano dialect, as suggested by mention of such a subdivision of the people, but nothing is known of them linguistically.

+Classification

-Salinan may be a part of the Hokan family.
+Salinan is a language isolate.
+It may be a part of the Hokan family.
 Edward Sapir included it in a subfamily of Hokan, along with Chumash and Seri.
 This hypothetical classification (which has had many skeptics) found its way into several encyclopedias and presentations of language families before much supporting evidence for this subfamily had been presented, but is currently fairly well established.